dd-bim/datacat-editor/README.md

 Your app is ready to be deployed!

 See the section about [Building for Production](https://vite.dev/guide/build.html) for more information.
-You may also see some [Build options] (https://vite.dev/config/build-options.html).
+You may also see some [Build options](https://vite.dev/config/build-options.html).

 ## Learn More